TBertuzzi/RepositoryHelpers/README.md

         return user;
     });

+//Get by multi-mapping custom query with 2 input types (When the field that we should split and read the second object is different from "Id") var customQuery = "Select * from user inner join state on user.stateCode = state.Code where login = @userLogin";
+var user = Repository.Get<User, State, User>(
+    customQuery,
+    map: (user, state) =>
+    {
+        user.State = state;
+        return user;
+    },
+    parameters,
+    splitOn: "Code"
+);

 //Get by multi-mapping custom query with an arbitrary number of input types var customQuery = "Select * from user inner join category on user.categoryId = category.Id where login = @userLogin";
 var user = Repository.Get(